Core Idea

 Connection to Architecture

-- A bus factor of 1 for any production system is a team warning sign — it means knowledge distribution has failed
+A bus factor of 1 for any production system is a team warning sign that knowledge distribution has failed, typically appearing alongside slow onboarding, bottlenecks, and developer frustration.

 Related Concepts